 - 1 1/2 cups semi-sweet chocolate chips

-In a large mixing bowl, mix the butter and brown sugar on medium speed until smooth and creamy.
+- In a large mixing bowl, mix the butter, brown sugar, and sugar on medium speed until smooth and creamy.
 Reduce the mixer speed to low and beat in the eggs one at a time mix until well blended.
 Mix in the vanilla.

 More cookie recipes you might like: